-7. All Star Selection
+7.1 Player Selection Processes

-7.1 Selection of 12-year-old All Star Players
+7.1.1 Selection of 12-year-old All-Star Players

 - A. This All-Star team shall consist of twelve to fourteen players, selected from eligible players by the All-Star Selection Committee.
 The committee will consist of the Major division managers.
 No substitutes or alternates for the above-named members shall be allowed.
 The Committee will be chaired by the Player Agent and the League President. - B. During the last three weeks of the regular season, the Player Agent will facilitate an election amongst the Majors division players, allowing them to nominate nine players to this All-Star Team.
 The Player Agent will provide each Major division player a ballot containing the names of all Majors players ages 12-10 years old.
 The players shall vote for a maximum of nine players.
 These votes will be tallied by the Election Verification Committee, consisting of the Player Agent, the League President, and a Board Member who does not have an eligible child on a Major Division team.
 The Election Verification Committee may disqualify ballots marked with more than nine players.
 The names of the nine players receiving the most votes shall be delivered to the All-Star Selection Committee for consideration.
 If there is a tie for the ninth position, the 10th player shall also be given to the Committee.
-The names of the players and teams from which they belong shall be kept secret by the Election Verification Committee until the All-Star Selection Committee convenes to appoint the players.
+The names of the players and teams from which they belong shall be kept secret by the Election Verification Committee until the All-Star Selection Committee convenes to appoint the players. - C. The All-Star Selection Committee meeting will be convened prior to the naming of the All-Star manager.
+Each manager shall submit, prior to the meeting, their list of the top fourteen players that they believe should be on the All-Star Team.
+Failure to submit the top-14 list shall result in the said representative forfeiting his/her vote in the All-Star selection process.
+Also, each manager will bring his/her team statistics to the meeting to help the committee evaluate the players considered.
+The top nine vote getters from the player ballots will be revealed to the group and voted on by the All-Star Selection Committee.
+Once the top nine players are voted on, the Player Agent will reveal the remaining players to be discussed and voted on coming from the managers' top-14 lists.
+In the event a player or players named to the team cannot play or cannot at some point continue to play, the All-Star Selection Committee will reconvene to name a replacement.
+Each Major division team shall be represented by at least one player named to the All-Star Team. - D. Managers will not contact any All-Star players until after the League makes an official announcement of the team members or the Player Agents gives the mangers permission.
+Per Little League International, Local leagues will be able to announce their tournament teams on June 1, which is the same date the teams can begin to practice. - E. The All-Star manager will decide how to handle vacation absences.
+In some instances, the manager may not accept players on an All-Star team due to a lengthy vacation absence.